ohmycode/vlc-url-handler/README.md

 ## Motivation

 As a guitarist, I often need to quickly access specific sections of music videos or loop backing tracks for practice.
 This tool streamlines that process, allowing me to create clickable links in my Obsidian (or simple HTML) documents that open VLC with precise settings for each song or practice section.
-It transforms my practice routine, making it more efficient and organized.
+It makes my practice routine more efficient and organized.

 ## Features